Common types of cockroaches in Washington

-How do I prevent a roach problem?
+How do I prevent a cockroach problem?

 To keep roaches out, we cannot emphasize the importance of keeping your home or business clean.
 Sanitation is absolutely critical when it comes to preventing these bugs.
-We also recommend the following cockroach prevention tips:
+We also recommend the following cockroach control and prevention tips:

 - Fix leaky pipes and fixtures to help eliminate water sources

-- Use de-humidifiers to reduce humidity levels inside of your home
+- Use dehumidifiers to reduce humidity levels inside of your home

 - Store all food in air-tight containers or in the refrigerator